Short Questions

 1. Rub your hands together quickly.
 You will feel them warm.
 You have used your muscular energy in rubbing hands as a result heat is produced.
 In the process of rubbing hands, mechanical energy is converted into heat energy.

-Thermal energy causes water to evaporate from the surface to form water vapours.
-These vapours rise and form clouds.
+Thermal energy causes water to evaporate from the surface to form water vapors.
+These vapors rise and form clouds.
 As they cool down, they form water drops and fall as rain.
-Potential energy changes to kinetic energy as the rain falls, this rain water may reach a lake or a dam.
-As the rain water flows down, its kinetic energy changes into thermal energy while parts of the kinetic energy of flowing water are used to wash away soil particles of rocks known as soil erosion.
+Potential energy changes to kinetic energy as the rain falls, this rainwater may reach a lake or a dam.
+As the rainwater flows down, its kinetic energy changes into thermal energy while parts of the kinetic energy of flowing water are used to wash away soil particles of rocks known as soil erosion.

 (ii) Drill machine